philsinatra/IDM232/docs/assignments/case-study.md

 ### Hero Image

-Show her image of final project.
+Show hero image of final project.

 ### The Overview